kuntsarpyalcin/top-projects/odin-recipes/README.md

 This is the first project from "The Odin Project".

 It showcases basic HTML knowledge such as adding headings, paragraphs, links and images.
+Recipes are from: https://www.allrecipes.com